AllanGallop/Huddle/.github/docs/features/admin.md

 - Invite users by email (sends a password-reset link)
 - Resend invitation emails when the previous link has expired (mail icon on each user row)
-- Add users directly with role assignment
+- Add users directly with **one or more roles** and optional tags
 - Edit names, emails, roles, and tags
 - Remove users (the last admin cannot be deleted)

+Member pickers elsewhere in Admin (for example membership assignment) use a searchable select.

+## Roles

+- Create and edit custom roles
+- Tick which [permissions](roles-and-permissions.md#permissions) each role grants
+- Delete unused non-system roles (blocked if users are still assigned)
+- System roles **Admin** and **Member** cannot be renamed or deleted; Admin always has full access

+Assign roles to users from the Users tab (multi-select).

 ## Tags

 - Create and edit user flags (Mentor, Committee, Keyholder, etc.)
 - Assign tags to users from the user edit modal

-Tags control access across the platform — see [Roles and permissions](roles-and-permissions.md).
+Tags are primarily for display and filtering. **Committee** still gates financial report columns.
+Capability access uses roles and permissions — see [Roles and permissions](roles-and-permissions.md).

 ## Categories